spice-labs-inc/goatrodeo/info/hidden_reapers.md

 to each version of Foo.
 These are "markers."

-If these "marker" artifacts are contained by other artifacts, those containing artifacts will very likely _silently_ contain a particular version of Foo.
+If these "marker" artifacts are contained by other artifacts, those containing artifacts will very likely _hide_ contain a particular version of Foo.

-## Detecting Silent Reapers
+## Detecting Hidden Reapers

 Spice Labs has taken GitHub's [Advisory Database](https://github.com/advisories) and found all Java/JVM packages that have critical vulnerabilities.